-In Henrico in the last four weeks, the proportions of cases for White individuals (53.3%) and Black individuals (35.1%) are higher than their respective proportions of the population (53.2% and 31.2%).
-The distribution of cases for Asian or Pacific Islander individuals (5.3%) are lower than the respective proportion of the population at (9.4%).
-The distribution of cases for Latino individuals (6.3%) is slightly above the respective proportion of the population (6%).
+In Henrico in the last four weeks, the proportions of cases for White individuals (46.5%) is lower than the population percentage (53.2%).
+The proportion of cases amongst Black individuals for last four weeks, (41.6%) is higher than the population percentage (31.2%).
+The distribution of cases for Asian or Pacific Islander individuals (7.3%) and Latino (4.4%) are lower than the respective proportion of the population at (9.4%) and (6%).